graphql/graphql.github.io/site/blog/20160502-rest-api-graphql-wrapper.md

   fields: () => ({
     allPeople: {
       type: new GraphQLList(PersonType),
-      resolve: (root, args) => // Fetch the index of people from the REST API, },
+      resolve: root => // Fetch the index of people from the REST API, },
     person: {
       type: PersonType,
       args: {
-        id: new GraphQLNonNull(GraphQLString),
+        id: { type: GraphQLString },
       },
       resolve: (root, args) => // Fetch the person with ID `args.id`, },